 "Of course.
 Don't you?"

-"Oh, no. Everything is Government controlled.
+"Oh, no. Everything's government controlled.
 We have to steal and barter for anything that's not on the approved list."

-Happy ending - the shackles of socialism removed, the former technician now runs a very successful electronics business employing several dozen people.
+Happy ending - one the shackles of socialism had been overturned, the former technician started a very successful electronics business that soon employed several dozen people..